 Founder - Director

-Atul is a full member of Full Member of the IUCN/SSC Otter Specialist Group and has received ‘Future Conservationist Award‘ from Conservation Leadership Programme for his work on otters in 2014.
+Atul is the Continental Coordinator for South Asia and Species Coordinator for Lutrogale perspicillata for IUCN/SSC Otter Specialist Group.
+He is recipient ‘Future Conservationist Award‘ from Conservation Leadership Programme for his work on otters in 2014.
 Graduated as Mechanical Engineer, he worked in a multinational software company before making a professional switch to wildlife conservation research.
-He his also interested in abstract painting, human psychology and fitness.
+He is also interested in abstract painting, human psychology and fitness.

 Understanding animal biology is critical to take correct conservation actions.